zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 # Bulk Fix Large Mods (No LtMAO)

 > You will need both [tex2dds](https://github.com/Morilli/Ritoddstex/releases) by Morilli and [texconv](https://github.com/microsoft/DirectXTex/releases) by Microsoft.
 These are both small CLI utilities.
-Install both of these to a folder you remember, such as "League Modding Tools".
+Install both of these to a folder you can remember later.
 {.is-info}

 ## 1. Extract your mod and it's wad file